thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ---
 template: post
+title: >-
-title: 'How to keep learning while working, Part 2: Learning on the job.'
+  How to keep learning while working, Part 2: What experienced people taught me about learning on the job!
-slug: how-to-keep-learning-while-working/learning-on-the-job
+slug: >-
+  how-to-keep-learning-while-working/what-experienced-people-taught-me-about-learning-on-the-job
 draft: true
 date: 2021-05-05T11:30:17.032Z
 description: >-
-  How do you find time to keep getting better at your job while still giving enough quality time to your friends and family ?
+  How do you find time to keep getting better at your job while still giving enough quality time to your friends and family?
 That was the question I asked experienced people around me.
-The answers I got were both insightful and unexpected.
-They shaped my approach to learning at work.
-And that's what I am going to share with you in this article.
+In this article, I share the answers I got which were both insightful and unexpected and shaped my approach to learning on the job.
 category: How to keep learning while working
 tags:
   - Personal development